arrno/pipevine/readme.md

 -   `item`: The data to process
 -   `state`: A `WorkerState` instance for maintaining persistent state across handler calls

-### WorkerState

-The `WorkerState` allows worker functions to maintain persistent state that survives across multiple item processing calls.
-This is especially useful for scenarios where state cannot cross multi-process boundaries, such as maintaining database connections, HTTP clients, or caches.

 #### Work Pool (`@work_pool`)

 Creates a stage with multiple identical workers processing items from a shared queue: